rentpath/mini_autobot/README.md

 3. Commit your changes `git commit -am 'Add some feature'`
 4. Push to the branch `git push origin my-new-feature`
 5. Create new Pull Request

+## License

+MiniAutobot is released under the MIT License.
+See the bundled LICENSE file for details.